|Bacon, glazed with a spicy brown sugar seasoning and baked. Pig Candy!|

 Now, me, I never need an excuse to eat bacon.
 I could go the rest of my life without a lot of foods, but don't take away my bacon!
 But still, who thought to put brown sugar and bacon together?
 You know those "times" where you just gotta have salty-sweet?
 Just Genius.
 To kick it up a bit, I throw in some chili powder, spicy Colman's mustard and a bit of Slap Ya Mama Cajun seasoning in with that brown sugar.
+If you want a little extra bite, mince some pickled jalapenos and add those to the top.
 Talk about some good!

-To make it kinda all holiday-style you could even throw in a bit of pecan, or dip one end of each piece in some chocolate.
+To make it kinda all holiday-style you could even throw in a bit of pecan, or dip one end of each cooked and cooled piece in some chocolate.
 Now we're talkin'!
 As Ms. Jill says, you just might think you're about to ascend directly into heaven.

 Recipe: Brown Sugar Bacon©From the Kitchen of Deep South Dish

 Prep time: 10 min |Cook time: 45 min | Yield: About 4 to 6 servings

 - 1 pound of quality thick cut regular or applewood bacon